Joe Bradley

 Joe Bradley ‘Vanguard’ 2018

-I watched an interview with Joe Bradley at David Zwirner.
-Bradley wasn’t an artist I’d followed before.
-Zwirner is a top-tier gallery with a large collector base, so Bradley is operating on a significant stage.
+Joe Bradley at David Zwirner wasn’t an artist I’d fully followed before.
+Zwirner is a top-tier gallery with a large collector base, and Bradley is operating on a significant stage.
 I spent some time trying to understand why.
+I liked how in the interview he said “The sitting to painting ratio is appalling” by which he means he spends a lot of time contemplating and being with the work.

 My question is: is this good art?
 Is there anything new here, and can I learn anything from it?